lzim/mtl/blue/session08/s08_facilitator/mtl_session08_say.md

 # MTL Live Session 08

-# Today we're modeling to learn how to test a dynamic hypothesis
+# Today we're modeling to learn how to test a dynamic hypothesis.

 Hello!
 I'm \________________ (facilitator's name) and I'm \_______________ (co-facilitator's name).
 Today we're modeling to learn how to test a dynamic hypothesis.